-- 5. Repeat steps 2 through 4 until all the new or replacement DIMMs are installed. - 6.
-Replace the air baffle (see "Installing the air baffle" on page 162), making sure all cables are out of the way. - 7.
-Install the cover (see "Installing the cover" on page 160). - 8.
-Reconnect the external cables; then, reconnect the power cords and turn on the peripheral devices and the server. - 9.
+5. Repeat steps 2 through 4 until all the new or replacement DIMMs are installed.

+- 6. Replace the air baffle (see "Installing the air baffle" on page 150), making sure all cables are out of the way. - 7.
+If you have the optional hot-swap rear hard disk drive cage installed, rotate it down (see "Rotating the optional hot-swap rear hard disk drive cage down" on page 148). - 8.
+Install the cover (see "Installing the cover" on page 146). - 9.
+Reconnect the external cables; then, reconnect the power cords and turn on the peripheral devices and the server. - 10.
 Go to the Setup utility and make sure all the installed DIMMs are present and enabled.